-- 9.1 The school will keep a central record of all concerns and complaints received and whether they were dealt with informally or formally. - 9.2 The school will also keep a record of all actions taken by the school as a result of those complaints (regardless of whether they were upheld).
+- 10.1 The headteacher will keep a record of all formal complaints received, and whether they proceeded to an Independent Complaints Panel. - 10.2 The school will also keep a record of all actions taken by the school as a result of those complaints (regardless of whether they were upheld).